Resonances of compressible stars in precessing orbits around a spinning black hole: Results

-In our previous paper~\cite{stoc24}, we showed that when the frequency of a normal mode of an incompressible star coincided with the geodesic oscillation, a resonance is triggered.
+In our previous paper~\cite{stoc24}, we showed that when the frequency of a normal mode of an incompressible star coincides with the geodesic oscillation, a resonance is triggered.
 As the overall equations have not essentially changed, it is unsurprising to find the same resonances even in compressible stars.
 There are, however, a couple of noteworthy changes, which will be reported in this section.

-Specifically, we here consider a white dwarf in precessing spherical orbits around a Kerr BH of mass $m=10^5 M_{\odot}$ and spin parameter $a/m=0.8$.
+Specifically, we here consider a white dwarf of mass $m_\mathrm{WD}$ in precessing spherical orbits around a Kerr BH of mass $m=10^5 M_{\odot} \gg m_\mathrm{WD}$ and spin parameter $a/m=0.8$.
 We compute the resonances for polytropic EOSs with indices of $n=1$, 3/2, and 2 ($\Gamma=2, 5/3$, and $3/2$, respectively).
 We note that the resonance, which we will show below, appears irrespective of the BH spin.

 In Figs.~\ref{Reson} and \ref{Reson2} we plot $\tilde\Omega^2=\Omega^2/(\pi\overline\rho)$ of the first- and second-order resonances (orange and green curves, respectively) in addition to that of the Roche limit as functions of the separation of the star $r/m$.
 Here, using $\tilde\Omega$ allows us to compare the result found in the affine model with the ones from the incompressible model.
-In this figure, we also plot $\tilde\Omega$ for a white dwarf of mass $0.6 M_\odot$ and radius $10^4$ km (red curve) to see how the resonance appears with the decrease of the orbital separation.
+In the following we consider the case of $m_\mathrm{WD}=0.6M_\odot$ and the white dwarf radius $R=10^4$\,km.

 For both types of resonances, for a given value of $r/m$, we observe that the value of $\tilde\Omega$ for the resonances increases in the polytropic EOS compared to the incompressible case.
 Moreover, with the increase of the polytropic index (decrease of the adiabatic index $\Gamma$), $\tilde\Omega$ at the resonances increases, approaching the curve of the Roche limit.
-In the case of the second order resonance, it even disappears for $n=2$ ($\Gamma=3/2$).
+In the case of the second-order resonance, it even disappears for $n=2$ ($\Gamma=3/2$).
 This implies that this resonance is absent for high-mass white dwarfs for which the EOS should be soft with $n \agt 2$ \cite{1939isss.book.....C}.